TeLEOS-1 Commercial Imaging Satellite of Singapore

 Besides satellite manufacturing, STEE is active in satellite imaging services.
 STEE will continue to expand and establish its global network of data delivery and value–added geospatial services.
 Similarly, ATK brings its strengths in rocket propulsion and launch systems to the ATK-STEE relationship.
 Both are able to benefit from STEE's close collaboration with Singapore's CRISP (Center for Remote Imaging and Signal Processing) where the TeLEOS-1 ground control station is located.
 STEE and CRISP will also collaborate in value-added image exploitation works.

-The spacecraft with a mass of ~400 kg features a fully redundant design with a design life of 5 years, a power generation of 680 W (EOL) and a size of 1.9 m x 2.0 m x 1.6 m (H) in stowed configuration.
+The spacecraft with a mass of ~400 kg features a fully redundant design with a design life of 5 years, a power generation of 680 W (EOL) and a size of 1.9 m x 2.0 m x 1.6 m (H) in a stowed configuration.

 Satellite mass, power